AritraC1/Java/README.md

 # JAVA

 ### About
-All the Basic concepts of Java, OOPs, DSA in Java and some Projects along with notes, practice problems, and other resources.
+All the Basic concepts of Java, OOPs, DSA in Java and some Projects along with practice problems and other resources.

 ### Concept-based Projects:-
 1. Library Management System using CRUD (Create, Read, Update, Delete) operations with OOPs and Exception Handling